OrionAerospaceYT/SideKick/README.md

 It is reccomended you have basic experience with Arduino, C++, or ROS before jumping in, but fresh start tutorials will be available.

-Go to LINK and Download
+Go to <a href = https://github.com/OrionAerospaceYT/SideKick/releases/>Releases</a> and Download

 # SideKick GUI